How do I find data relating to research collaborations?

 Using SciVal for collaboration analysis

-SciVal offers comprehensive tools for exploring collaboration data at the individual, group, or institutional level.
+SciVal (based on Scopus data) offers comprehensive tools for exploring collaboration patterns.

 You can: